Poetry Girls Boarding House

 In addition to her duties as House Parent, Maggie is an EAL Teacher at Stonyhurst.
 Maggie loves audiobooks as she love to listen to stories whilst doing other things.
 She also likes to make and eat vegan food, and enjoys all sorts of needle crafts.
 Spending time with her family is very important to her and she like things that make her laugh.

 Click the links below to explore Rhetoric girls' boarding house through our 360° Virtual Tour.

 Our daily routine

-Boarders register at 7:50am before breakfast, and tutor time or assemblies follow at 8:30am.
+Boarders register between 7:40am and 08:00 before breakfast (except Sundays), and tutor time or assemblies follow at 8:30am.
 Lessons run from 9:00am until 5:15pm, although girls often return to their rooms during the day to study if they are between classes, or call in to see the House Parent office for a chat.
 Supper follows, and then evening studies and extra-curricular activities run from 7:30pm to 9:00pm.
 The girls can then have some free time until their curfew at 10:00pm and goodnights at 10:30pm.

 Evenings & weekends

 Evening activities vary from day to day but include 75 different clubs and activities alongside time for prep and studies.
 These include golf, photography, dance, debating, orchestra, scuba, charities and management groups.
 Weekend activities vary from week to week but include movies, theatre going, going to watch football matches, shopping, playing sport, visiting the Trafford Centre, Blackpool Pleasure Beach and fishing in the Hodder River and many more.